State of M&A Data Rooms — Q1 2026 Read the report →

 Italian startups need to present complex documentation—financial projections, regulatory compliance, partnership agreements, and market expansion plans—professionally to build investor confidence.

 Peony helps Italian startups create investor-ready data rooms with AI-powered organization that sets up in minutes instead of weeks.
-Key benefits: page-level analytics show which documents investors review most, enterprise security protects sensitive information, and transparent pricing at $40/user/month—93-99% cheaper than legacy platforms charging $5,000-20,000 per deal.
+Key benefits: page-level analytics show which documents investors review most, enterprise security protects sensitive information, and transparent pricing at $40/admin/month—93-99% cheaper than legacy platforms charging $5,000-20,000 per deal.

 Conclusion